ktaylor63/southeast/site/content/law-enforcement.md

 When reporting try to provide as much information as possible, such as:

 - **What** happened?
 - **Where** did it happen?
 Be as specific as possible.
 - **Who** was involved?
 Describe the people including names if known, vehicles including license numbers, and names of other witnesses.
 - **When** did it happen?
 Date and time are very important.

 Do not attempt to stop a crime yourself.
 Be safe and be a good witness.
 You can call anonymously — or work with officers as a confidential informant — but the sooner you contact us, the faster we can respond, gather evidence and catch the criminals.

-## Importing and Exporting Wildlife
+## Importing and exporting wildlife

 {{< figure class="photo-right" src="/images/pages/alligator-confiscated-by-law-enforcement.jpg" alt="A baby alligator in the hands of a law enforcement agent." caption="A baby alligator illegally collected from a National Wildlife Refuge is held by a law enforcement officer.
 Photo by USFWS." link="https://flic.kr/p/n8MX1V">}}